SpencerJacobs13/TicTacToeApp/README.md

 # TicTacToeApp #
 --------------
-A simple TicTacToe game that makes use of two activities.
-The first activity is a simple "login" screen that asks the two players for their names.
-The second activity is the game logic where users take turns playing chosen locations and are updated on the game progress.

 # File Locations: #
 By nature, Android Studio projects are massive, so here are a couple of file locations that are important